gofirst2220/AwesomeBot/README.md

 Patch #1: Removed preceding space in usage strings
 Patch #2: Updated version check URL
+Patch #3: Switched to GET request for version check

 Feel free to open an issue to report a bug or suggest a new feature!